wiseaidev/awesome-python/README.md

 ## 📜 Summary

-A curated list of python tutorials, notes, slides deck, files related to pycon talks, and a handful list of books I read and/or am currently reading.
+A curated list of python tutorials, notes, slides deck, files related to pycon talks, and a handful list of books that are worth reading.
 This repository can be used as a reference documentation for mastering the python programming language and other related content like frameworks and such.

 This repository serves three primary roles:

 1. Sharing an opinionated list of python videos.

-2. Sharing my own notes of what I learned while watching Pycon on YT, reading books, and other resources.
+2. Sharing notes driven by the awesome community.

 3. Sharing a handful list of books that can play a significant role in honing your python skills.